Daddy's Home 2: Plot

 The entire family takes part in a live nativity.
 Brad fights with Dusty, wanting to play Joseph.
 A drunken Megan begins to swear, and an equally drunk Adrianna falls from her platform, then the crowd breaks up.
 Instead of Dusty fighting Brad, he almost fights Roger, and Don is repeatedly hit in the face with ice-balls.

 On Christmas Day, the families, depressed from all the arguing, pack up to leave.
 On their way out of town, they are forced to take shelter in a cinema, due to a blizzard.
 They see Missile Tow, a holiday action comedy film starring Liam Neeson.
 When the power cuts off during the movie, everyone goes to the lobby where each man confronts his father about his secrets, lies, and attitudes, then reconcile.

 Remembering Kurt's advice, Dylan walks toward the girl he has a crush on to kiss her, but instead kisses Adrianna, although the other girl does kiss him later on when Megan and Adrianna put him under the mistletoe, along with other girls (and a boy) who line up to kiss him.
 Kurt pushes Dusty to stand up to Adrianna and punish her for her recent behavior, but he instead tells her he loves her.
 He then tells Roger he also loves him, as he is also part of the family.
 Roger almost leaves without Adrianna, but has a change of heart after everyone breaks out singing "Do They Know It's Christmas?" (during which the power comes back on) and he decides to stay.

 At the airport, Don and Kurt are preparing to head back to their respective homes where Kurt reveals to Don that he switched out the tickets and they are going to spend New Year's together in Las Vegas.
 As Brad's mother arrives, Dusty and Brad discover Brad's new stepfather is Chesley "Sully" Sullenberger, pilot of the 2009 "Miracle on the Hudson" flight, and Dusty appears to be excited to meet him.
-However, an infuriated Brad runs down the terminal, screaming that Sully will never replace his father.
+However, Brad furiously runs down the terminal, screaming that Sully will never replace his father.

+In a post-credits scene, Don is at the site of the nativity, droning on and on to the workers who are taking down the decorations, telling long-winded stories about the nativity scenes in his own hometown.
+The others eventually leave while Don continues to talk.